Rain-World-Modding/RegionKit/README.md

 	- Allows easily loading in atlases or separate sprites without additional code, loads from assetpath `assets/regionkit` (recursively) across all mods.
 - Turbo Baker
 	- Easily and quickly bake or rebake any region from the Remix menu.
 Includes progress updates and multithreading to heavily reduce the time it takes.
+- Camera angles
+	- Includes a system to retrieve camera angles in rooms rendered by the Community Editor or Drizzle.
+Located in RegionKit.API.CameraAngles

 ## Credits
 ### Feature credits